 Hang blankets over the door to your “warm” room, and insulate the window with blankets if possible.
 Use painters tape, duct tape or other tape to seal the blanket over the window.
 Pillows function well as insulation.
 If by chance you have fiberglass insulation, bubble wrap, or Styrofoam sheets, those can be used to cover windows, too.

 Heat may also be lost through the floor.
-Put blankets, rugs or pillows on the floor to further insulate the room.
-Having everyone sleep in the same room will allow body heat to help warm up that area.
+Put blankets, rugs, cardboard or pillows on the floor to further insulate the room.
+Having everyone sleep in the same room.
+Everyone's body heat will warm up the area.

 Choose the Right Clothing to Stay Warm